Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

    |  Main               |  Project            |  helloworld_system  |
    |                  |  Target → Hardware Server |  Attach to the running target (local).
 If not already added, add using the New button. |

 3. Click **Run**.

-    >**Note:** If there is an existing launch configuration, a dialog box appears asking whether you want to terminate the process.
+    >***Note*:** If there is an existing launch configuration, a dialog box appears asking whether you want to terminate the process.
 Click **Yes**.
 The following logs are displayed on the terminal.

     ![](./media/image34.png)

 #### Creating a Run Configuration for a Single Application within a System Project

 You can create a run configuration for a single application within a system project in two ways:

 ##### Method I

 1. Right-click on the system project **helloworld_system** and select **Run As → Run Configurations**.
 The Run configuration dialog box opens.

 2. Double-click **System Project Debug** to create a run configuration.

-    The Vitis software platform creates a new run configuration with the
-    name: SystemDebugger_helloworld_system_1.
-Rename this to
-    SystemDebugger_helloworld_system_A72.
-For the remaining options, refer
-    the following table.
+    The Vitis software platform creates a new run configuration with the name: SystemDebugger_helloworld_system_1.
+Rename this to SystemDebugger_helloworld_system_A72.
+For the remaining options, refer to the following table.

 	*Table 7:* **Create, Manage, and Run Configurations Settings**